 The University of Scranton offers a wide variety of student housing options.
 Please refer to the information below to get a general idea as to what you can expect in regards to air conditioning.

-Buildings for first year students are not equipped with central air.
+Typically, first-year students live in traditional residence halls without air conditioning.
 It is recommended that students bring fans to use in their individual rooms.
-Students are permitted to open their windows but not allowed to remove their screens.
+Students are permitted to open their windows but may not remove the screens.

-In sophomore housing, Condron, Gavigan and Redington Halls have central air** and allow for minimal temperature control in each room and suite.
+Sophomore students are typically assigned to suite-style housing (quads) in Condron, Gavigan, and Redington Halls, all which have have central air and allow for minimal temperature control in each room.